hello-nrfcloud/backend/features/DeviceShadow.feature.md

 Given a `PCA20035+solar` device with the ID `nrf-352656108602296` is registered with the fingerprint `92b.b4ff3d`

-And there is a shadow data of device id `nrf-352656108602296` in nRF Cloud as this JSON
+And there is this device shadow data for `nrf-352656108602296` in nRF Cloud

 ```json
 {